cs1302uga/cs1302-tutorials/recursion.md

 one call stack per thread.
 In our recursion examples, we do not explicitly create new threads so we assume that only one method is ever executing at any given time.

+What is presented above is good enough to establish a proper conceptual model for how method calls are handled in many programming languages.
+Students who are interested in taking a deep dive into how all of this works specifically in Java are encouraged to read [Chapter 2: The Structure of the Java Virtual Machine](https://docs.oracle.com/javase/specs/jvms/se11/html/jvms-2.html) in
+*The Java® Virtual Machine Specification* (Java SE 11 Edition).

 ## Recursive Factorial

 **Problem**: What is the factorial of the non-negative integer `n`?